parasaurolophus/home-automation/README.md

 loaded with a URL beginning with `http://` or `https://`, but it does not actually rely on any "server side rendering" code.

-> _To emphasize this point, an early version of this repository had a version of
+> _To emphasize this point, an earlier version of this repository had a UI
-> the dashboard implemented without the use of any client-side tooling but,
+> implemented without the use of any client-side tooling but, rather,
-> rather, hand-crafted HTML, CSS and JavaScript.
-That version worked fine when
+> hand-crafted HTML, CSS and JavaScript.
+That version worked fine when opened
-> opened using `file://` URL, i.e. without being "served" via HTTP at all.
+> using a `file://` URL, i.e. without being "served" via HTTP at all.
+Frameworks
-> Frameworks like_ Vue / Vuetify _provide only "nice to have" features that
+> like_ Vue / Vuetify _provide only "nice to have" features that enhance
-> enhance maintainability and readability of the HTML, not essential features
+> maintainability and readability of the HTML, not essential features required
-> required for core functionality.
+> for core functionality.
 To be clear, the latter is a feature of such
 > frameworks, not a deficiency.
-By locating front-end concerns entirely on the
+By locating front-end concerns mostly (or,
-> client, a distributed system makes optimal use of all the computing and memory
+> ideally, entirely) on the client, a distributed system makes optimal use of
-> resources available to it._
+> all the computing and memory resources available to it._

 ## Theory of Operation